TAX • 17 MARCH 2025 • 4 MIN READ

 Minor benefit exemption

 An annual FBT return needs to be lodged and paid by 21 May each year.
-If you have a tax agent that lodges your return electronically, the due date to lodge and pay is 25 June.
+However, if you use a registered tax agent and they lodge your return electronically, the due date may be extended to 25 June.

-If your FBT liability for the last year was $3,000 or more, you will need to pay 4 quarterly instalments.
-Quarterly instalments are determined based on your prior years lodged FBT return.
+If your FBT liability in the previous year was $3,000 or more, you’ll need to pay quarterly instalments.
+These instalments are based on the amount reported in your prior year’s FBT return..

-If you provide certain fringe benefits with a total taxable value of more than $2,000 during the FBT year, these are Reportable Fringe Benefits Amounts - you must report:
+If you provide certain fringe benefits to an individual with a total taxable value exceeding $2,000 during the FBT year, you are required to report a Reportable Fringe Benefits Amount (RFBA).

 Who are Beany?